Blockchain and How In-House Counsels Can Leverage This Technology.

 Blockchain is a public ledger of transactions.
 It is sometimes referred to as a distributed ledger, meaning that it exists on many computers, rather than being a single record of a transaction on the server of, say, a bank.
 This means, in the case of payments as an example, they can be made directly without the need for a third party such as a bank or PayPal.
 Blockchain can reduce the transaction time to nearly instantaneous and potentially cut out all intermediaries between the buyer and seller.

 Blockchain’s design makes it almost impossible for anyone to change details of completed transactions, and the fact it is public provides transparency.
 The technology is most closely associated with cryptocurrencies, though technology giants and start-ups are exploring ways of using it in other areas – including solutions for in-house counsels.
 It provides an opportunity to build a more secure and stable organization and speed up the metabolism of a company.
-Commentators predict that blockchain-empowered tools will substantially affect how corporate counsel manage compliance and contract matters across industries.
+Commentators predict that blockchain-empowered tools will substantially affect how corporate counsel manage compliance and contract matters across legal industries.

-How can blockchain-empowered tools help in-house counsels?
+How can blockchain-empowered tools help in-house legal counsels?

-Blockchain-empowered tools can help with the task of maintaining compliance.
+Blockchain-empowered legal tools can help with the task of maintaining compliance.
 All transactions are immutably recorded on the ledger, providing a precise, secure and permanent audit trail.
-The presence of a single shared permanent record also eliminates the need for organizations and regulators to maintain private records.
+The presence of a single shared permanent record also eliminates the need for organisations and regulators to maintain private records.
 The speed and quality of the regulatory review process are also improved, as the need for reconciliation is eliminated.

 Regarding Know Your Customer (KYC) rules, blockchain technology offers the ability to quickly and inexpensively verify customers—something that greatly improves the KYC process.
-The immutability and security of blockchain-empowered tools make it ideally suited for meeting new regulatory requirements and serving as a trusted identification repository.
+The immutability and security of blockchain-empowered legal tools make it ideally suited for meeting new regulatory requirements and serving as a trusted identification repository.

 Blockchain technology can alleviate many of the bottlenecks and challenges in-house counsels are confronting in their quest to improve cybersecurity.
 Because blockchains are supported by strong and complex cryptography, they are less vulnerable to the actions of hackers or other bad actors.
-The presence of powerful cryptography makes it very difficult for blockchain-empowered tools to be altered by an outside party with malicious motives.
+The presence of powerful cryptography makes it very difficult for blockchain-empowered legal tools to be altered by an outside party with malicious motives.

 Which blockchain technologies are out there?